ucsb-cs24/w23/_lab/lab00.md

 # Find a partner for lab01

+Please read the information below.
+Then, use the dedicated Piazza thread called [Search for Teammates](https://piazza.com/class/lbxy717ytm12hy/post/5) to find a partner for the next lab.
+Refrain from creating new threads to avoid clutter on Piazza.
+You can also try to find a partner by connecting with students in your section on Thursday.

 ## About pair programming in the real world

 *Note: this is also in the syllabus!*